 I have a more detailed post specifically on these film emulation profiles here.
 It also includes some real-world examples.

-But one thing to note is that there is a difference between the Film Emulations and Advanced Filters, and they’re treated differently.
-When you’re shooting RAW, the film emulation is entirely a metadata setting.
+But one thing to note is that there is a difference between the Film Emulations and Advanced Filters, and they're treated differently.
+When you're shooting RAW, the film emulation is entirely set in the image's metadata and not hard-coded into the image itself.
 But the Advanced Filters are applied directly and output as separate JPGs.

 Like most modern cameras, the X-Pro2 has a lot of other features.
 Rather than provide a laundry list of them all, here are some of the key ones: